Divorce: Social Security and Financial Freedom

 Regardless of your age or how long you were married when you decide to divorce, there are ways that you can begin to establish a financial footing in the presence of an oncoming divorce.
 The first way to orient yourself towards financial freedom is to separate your income from your spouse.
 Because there are many ways in which income comes to the marital household, from one spouse earning the entirety or significant portion of the marital income to both spouses earning near-equal incomes, separating the incomes will bring clarity about what one can expect will be their spousal-support and/or child support duties or the length for which they can expect to receive such support.
 Having a clear understanding of each spouse’s separate financial positions allows for discernment in the next steps taken personally, professionally, and financially.
 If you choose to invest in a financial consultant during this time, they will be able to advise you on how to grow a financial portfolio to support the transition and your financial future through investments and benefits from your ex-spouse’s Social Security benefits, as outlined above.

-At Bronzino Law Firm, LLC, our team of experienced family law attorneys supports clients across [Geo locations] in all matters of divorce, including Social Security benefits distribution and other assets division.
+At Bronzino Law Firm, LLC, our team of experienced family law attorneys supports clients Toms River, Point Pleasant, Wall, Jackson, and the surrounding areas in all matters of divorce, including Social Security benefits distribution and other assets division.

 To schedule a confidential consultation with an experienced member of our team regarding your divorce, please feel free to fill out the online form or call our Brick or Sea Girt office at (732) 812-3102 to learn more about your legal options.